Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 Collapsed Trachea

-This condition is often managed with medication to alleviate coughing, but in severe cases a stent may be needed to hold the trachea open.
+Treatment usually involves medication to alleviate coughing, but in severe cases, a stent may be required to keep the trachea open.

 Symptoms